 Robert Karnes, who plays the astronaut Walter Gordon, isn’t bad, but about as bland as a cup of stale tea.
 After failing to make it big in motion pictures in the fifties he carved out a career as a guest and bit part player on TV.
 He had a bit part in Project Moon Base and a supporting role in Half Human: The Story of the Abominable Snowman (1958), starring John Carradine, the butcher job based on Ishiro Honda’s Yu jin yuki otoko (1955).

 Michael Fox appeared in The Beast from 20,000 Fathoms (1953, review), as well as Gog.
-He also appeared in Conquest of Space (1955), War of the Satellites (1958) and The Misadventures of Merlin Jones (1964), as well as a number of TV series.
+He also appeared in Conquest of Space (1955, review), War of the Satellites (1958) and The Misadventures of Merlin Jones (1964), as well as a number of TV series.

 King Donovan’s greatest claim to fame is playing one of the leads in Invasion of the Body Snatchers (1955).
 Prolific character actor and acting coach James Best is seen here in a small role.
 He is best known for his role as Sheriff Roscoe Coltrane in The Dukes of Hazzard (1979-1985).
 He had bit-parts in The Beast from 20,000 Fathoms and Forbidden Planet (1956), as well as starring roles in a number of episodes of The Twilight Zone (1962-1963).
 Some fan at IMDb has written that The Dukes of Hazzard was ”far below his talents”, but that writer should have taken a better look at his resumé and found out that he also played the lead in The Killer Shrews (1959) and The Brain Machine (1977), and I’m not sure how much lower you can go.

 Co-director Herber L. Strock also directed Blood of Dracula (1957), I Was a Teenage Frankenstein (1957), The Crawling Hand (1963) and Monster (1980), and wrote the latter two.
 He edited and produced a number of these films, along with Donovan’s Brain.
 He also has ”special thanks” for Biohazard (1985), as director Fred Olen Ray used his editorial equipment for the movie.